cx1111/IAP2017-comp-essentials/README.md

 Content:

-- Importance of version control and collaborative softwave development
+- Importance of version control and collaborative software development
 - Tracking changes using Git
 	- The git workflow
 	- Initializing git repository